I'll keep buying Ralph Lauren and driving my beat-up car. Thank you.

 From 2004 to 2010, I worked as a photojournalist/reporter for the Dodge County Pionier in Wisconsin, where I was an innovative photographer, page designer and writer, winning Wisconsin Newspaper Association awards (click; under second group) in those categories in 2007 and 2008.

-But I wanted to create fairy tales and saw a need for higher quality and better service in the wedding market.
+But I wanted to create fairy tales and saw a need for better integrity, quality and service in the wedding industry.
 So I began studying and practicing wedding photography in 2012.
 I briefly contracted with American Wedding Group and Edward Fox Photography before specializing in wedding portraits full-time on my own in 2014.

 The juicy stuff